finos/FDC3/docs/api/ref/Metadata.md

    */
   readonly name?: string;
   /**
-   * The color that should be associated within this channel when displaying this channel in a UI, e.g: `0xFF0000`.
+   * The color that should be associated within this channel when displaying this channel in a UI, e.g: `#FF0000`.
+May be any color value supported by CSS, e.g. name, hex, rgba, etc..
    */
   readonly color?: string;
   /**